 More and more Americans are working to prevent heart problems by detecting high cholesterol and lowering it.
-Those efforts appear to be paying off: between 2006 and 2010, the percentage of Americans with coronary artery disease—the cause of nearly all heart attacks—fell by 10%.
+Those efforts appear to be paying off, the percentage of Americans with coronary artery disease—the cause of nearly all heart attacks—continues to fall.

 Yet despite this decline, cardiovascular disease still is the No. 1 cause of death for men and women in the United States.
 One in every six adult Americans has high cholesterol, making them about twice as likely to develop heart disease as those with lower cholesterol.